Links

 Provider

-Cloud provider (ex: AWS, Azure, GCP)
+Cloud service provider (ex: AWS, Azure, GCP)

 Service